kenwals/shinrin-yoku/README.md

 **Gitpod**

-The site can edited easily on a Gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the Gitpod extension on your preferred internet browser.
+The site can be edited easily on a Gitpod online workspace, you first register a free user account on http://gitpod.io/, then download the Gitpod extension on your preferred internet browser.
 On signing up you will be expected to  have a GitHub user account.

 Once you have the extension on your browser, a green Gitpod button will appear beside this repository in GitHub.
 For best results fork the repository in your personal account before you open it in Gitpod.